mattermost/mattermost-developer-documentation/site/content/blog/2020-12-04-common-i18n-mistakes.md

 );
 ```

-but that may not work in all langauges.
-For example, other languages may invert the sentence structure to be more like "For more information, click here" or they may not include the same space between words like in Chinese.
+This works in English, but it may not work in other languages.
+For example, some languages may invert the sentence structure to be more like "For more information, click here" while others, like Chinese, may not include a space between words.

-Instead, you can pass in values like above to help construct the translation string in a way that lets translators rewrite the entire sentence.
+Generally, we shouldn't be concatenating translated strings since it's a sign that the sentence structure may not work for everyone.
+Instead, we should move as much as we can into the translation string so that translators can construct the sentence as necessary.
 There's a few ways to do this that we've been iterating and improving on, so I'm going to present them separately and talk about why the final method is likely the best.

 ### Solution 1: React elements as values

-This technique has us pass the link with its text as a value into another translation string that represents the whole sentence.
+Similar to the example on pluralization, we can actually pass translated text into another block of translated text as a value to construct the sentence.

 ```jsx
 return (